 - dry, hacking cough

-- fever or chills (although not everyone with the flu will run a fever)
+- moderate to high fever, although not everyone with the flu will run a fever

 - sore throat

-- muscle or body aches
+- severe muscle or body aches

 - stuffy and runny nose